Sheriff-Unit-3/Bloxd.io-API-code/Blocks.md

 ```
 ## Wood & Tree Blocks
 > [!Note]
-> This also includes some blocks that you can craft with Wood.
+> This also includes some blocks you can craft with Wood.
 ### Logs
 #### Regular Logs
 ```